isThatAFife/DiamondsInTheRust/README.md

   Github - To save and store the files for the website.

+  GitPod - To develop project and organise version control.

   Google Fonts - To import the fonts used on the website.

   Font Awesome - For the iconography on the website.